JinB/examples/converter-widget-app/README.md

-After that you need to copy content of `build` folder to WordPress ReactPress app directory `\wp-content\reactpress\apps\converter-widget-app` on production server and setup Currncy converter at WordPress admin page.
+After that you need to copy content of `build` folder to WordPress ReactPress app directory `\wp-content\reactpress\apps\converter-widget-app` on production server and setup Currency converter at WordPress admin page.